bihealth/manuscript_venn_diagrams/mk4/response_to_editor.md

 **We have now included a section in the manuscript which shows the dependence of the artifacts on the log2 fold change thresholds used.
-For this, we have replicated the whole procedure of group randomization 100 times, and repeated the analysis for different threshold values.
-Summary overview can be found in the new Fig. 3.**
+For this, we have replicated the whole procedure of group randomization 100 times.
+Summary overview can be found in the new Fig. 3.
+Bottom line: yes, for many replicates the artifacts disappear when the log2 fold change threshold is high – because the DEGs disappear.
+However, this is not generally so: even for LFC greater or equal 3 and total sample size of 160 the artifacts are still present in 78 out of 100 replicates.**

 The paper also needs to be edited to have a more scientific tone, improve long and complicated sentences, and correct the typos and grammatical errors.